AlexPedre/TrenoLEGO/README.md

   </table>

 - **Resistors & capacitor** (optional)
-  Two resistors and one capacitor are required to implement a software-based BMS (Battery Monitoring System).
-In detail, the two resistors connected in series between the two poles of the battery in order to reduce the tension in the range readable by the ADC (Analog to Digital Converter) converter of the MCU.
-The values required can differ according to the type of ADC/MCU as shown in the following table:
+  Two resistors (1/4 W, 5%) and one capacitor are required to implement a software-based *BMS* (Battery Monitoring System).
+More specifically, the two resistors are connected in series between the battery terminals to form a voltage divider, reducing the battery voltage to a level that can be safely measured by the MCU's *ADC* (Analog-to-Digital Converter).
+The required resistor values may vary depending on the MCU and its ADC characteristics, as shown in the following table:

   <table align="center">
    <tr>
     <td><b>MCU</b></td>